TensorSocket: Shared Data Loading for Deep Learning Training

 In \tensorsocket's case, we share small packets containing pointers to the data instead of the data itself.
 Following our earlier design philosophy, we heavily borrow from PyTorch's existing data management.
 PyTorch introduces Tensor objects which are data matrices, similar to NumPy matrices, that contain all data that PyTorch runs on.
 While PyTorch is most commonly known as a Python library, much of the internals such as Tensors are defined in C++.
 We can use this to our advantage by extracting the data pointer and other necessary information.
 This pointer is then shared by the producer to the consumers, which in turn use this data to reconstruct the Python tensor object without any data duplication.

 PyTorch as a library is heavily optimized for running with multiple threads as data workers and on multiple GPUs and machines.
 The tensor implementation contains methods for dealing with concurrency and distribution, including tensor rebuilding.
-By using this somewhat hidden PyTorch functionality we can share tensors without requiring an external implementation.
+By using this somewhat hidden PyTorch functionality we can pack~\Circled{3} and unpack~\Circled{4} batch payloads of tensors.

 Tensors in PyTorch hold data that can be on the host system (i.e., CPU), but can also be put on the GPU.
 Transferring data to the GPU is a costly operation.
 By inheriting PyTorch tensor methods, \tensorsockets can reconstruct tensors on both the CPU and GPU.
 This means that the producer can put the data on the GPU once, after which all consumers collocated on that GPU can access it.
 Furthermore, we can rely on PyTorch's tensor management for our shared data.
 Tensors are kept in memory as long as any of the producers or consumers hold a reference to it.